GDPR Compliance Journey

 – You are encouraged to do an audit of all your Data handling – what you use it for, where is it stored and do you need it

-– Understand who your 3rd Partys are and if their Privacy Policys are compliant
+– As mentioned, understand who your 3rd Parties are and if their Privacy Policies are compliant with regulations

 – Let people know how long you keep their Data (this depends on things like VAT)